What are Microservices?

 - Reduce risk by centrally applying security policies to distributed services

-- Ability to granularly manage traffic routes and shape traffic
+- Granularly manage traffic routes and shape traffic